Monday, June 29, 2020

 Their most recent release is 2018's Sinister Creed, and it's as punishing and violent as any FW album.
 I'd say it's angrier and more aggressive than much of their earlier work.
 Funeral Winds is definitely a band that should be in the rotation for all fans of true, no-frills black metal.

-"The Arrival"--from Sinister Creed--showcases Funeral Winds's style
+"The Road to Perdition"--from Sinister Creed--showcases Funeral Winds's style

 Select Discography: